atlesque/onelookatatime/README.md

 # One Look At A Time

-Look book app for viewing photos made for an art project in Ghent, Belgium.
+Look book app for viewing photos made for the art exhibition "Post-Fossiel Gent" (May 2018).

 ## Requirements